DexerTDP/articles/2025/Atonement - August.md

 At this point I had started to focus more on opsafewinter given that it was already winter in the US and then, a case came across my view that was targeting somebody I cared about.
 I'm talking a full blown malicious campaign to make their life hell with harassment that extended to their family which included their kids.
 Given what I was reading, seeing, being told, and then finding out that there were others who were targeted too apart from my friend by the same malicious actors.
 I was invested.
-I won't go into full detail here of the backstory out of respect to my friend and other people that were affected by that.
+I won't go into full detail here of the backstory out of respect to those were affected by the events.

 But what I can say is that the case in my view, fit the bill to fight back aganist what was being done and given the investment aspect I had.
 In some ways, I went back in "half" capacity.
 The sec members were supportive but wanted a clear sum up of when things got critical to step in.